lumicks/pylake/docs/theory/force_calibration/active.rst

 .. image:: figures/correction_factor.png

 Here, when providing only a horizontal distance recovers the Stimson model :cite:`stimson1926motion`, while a vertical displacement recovers the Goldman model :cite:`goldman1966slow`.
+To find out more about how to use these correction factors, please refer to the :ref:`tutorial<bead_bead_tutorial>`.